fer-moreira/fer-moreira/README.md

-# 👋 Hello, I'm Fernando Moreira!
+# 👋 Hello, I'm Fernando Ferreira Moreira!

-I'm a Web Fullstack developer and Game developer based in Rio de Janeiro, Brazil.
+I'm a Python Specialist and Game developer based in Rio de Janeiro, Brazil.
 I have a passion for creating engaging web applications and immersive gaming experiences.

 ## 🚀 Projects